 The L. O. Todd Library is housed in the L. O. Todd-Billy C. Beal Learning Resources Center.
 Library resources include both physical and online information materials that support the educational programs of the college, as well as recreational reading material of interest to students.
-Physical materials include books, journals, magazines, current local and national newspapers and a DVD collection.
+Physical materials include books, periodicals and a DVD collection.
 Online information resources provide 24/7 access to electronic databases which provide full-text access to millions of articles, e-books and streaming videos.
 These online resources can be accessed off-campus via the library's web page.

-The library provides a computer commons, study rooms (some equipped with whiteboards), individual study carrels, copy machines, scanner and printers.
+The library provides study rooms (some equipped with whiteboards) and photocopiers.

 Traditional and e-learning research assistance is provided by service-oriented staff who work closely with students and instructors.
 The library staff is available to assist students and instructors with research, technical skills and navigation of library resources.
 Orientations, individual instruction and classroom demonstrations are offered by the library staff.
 There is always a librarian available to help during regular library hours of operation.
-Outside library hours, research assistance is available through QuestionPoint (24/7) which is a live reference service.
+Outside library hours, research assistance is available through the chat service as well as the information help request form.